-

 getOppositeBracket

-If the given character is not a bracket,'\0'
+If the given character is not a bracket,'\0'will be returned.

 Examples: